Ever walked into a city hall meeting and felt like you were watching a circus?

 - Oversight – watching the executive branch (the president, governor, mayor, etc.) to make sure they don’t run wild.

 In practice, a legislature isn’t a monolith.
 It’s usually split into chambers—a lower house and an upper house in many countries, or a single chamber in smaller polities.
-Each chamber has its own rules, committees, and quirks, but they all share the same mission: turn the will of the people into enforceable rules Turns out it matters..
+Each chamber has its own rules, committees, and quirks, but they all share the same mission: turn the will of the people into enforceable rules Simple, but easy to overlook..

 Why It Matters / Why People Care